How Auto Loans Impact Your Mortgage Refinance Eligibility

 Bar graph showing how a cash-out-refinance might work on a house worth $400K with $200K equity, where you take $100K of that equity out as cash and keep the other $100K

-• Use our Mortgage Refinance Calculator to see how your current debts impact what you can borrow.
+• Use our Mortgage Refinance Calculator to see how your current debts affect your borrowing power.

-• Check your DTI ratio and see whether paying off your car loan would move the needle.
+• Calculate your current DTI and see whether paying off your car would change your eligibility.

-• Talk to a lender to get personalized insight based on your credit, income, and goals.
+• Talk to a lender to get a personalized assessment based on your credit, income, and goals.

 Collapse